Human Rights Services

 Make an Appointment

-The first step in the complaints resolution process is to make an intake appointment.
-These appointments can be in-person or on the phone.
+The next step in the complaint resolution process is an intake appointment.
+These appointments can be in-person or virtual.
+During an intake appointment, we will provide support, resources, and inform you of your options within the complaint resolution process.

 What happens next?